mlcommons/mobile_app_open/docs/environment-setup/env-setup-firebase.md

 # Firebase setup guide

 This app is configured to use Firebase for authentication and storage.
+A Firebase project is required to build the iOS or Android app.
 You can use your own Firebase project by creating a `.env` file.

 ```shell